fortify-presales/fortify-minikube-demo/README.md

 Browse to https://127.0.0.1:8443 on your local machine and login using the values of `SSC_ADMIN_USER` and `SSCADMIN_PASSWORD` set in `.env`.

-Note: if you want to keep the SSC "admin" user's default password of `admin` you can run the following commands before logging in:
+Note: if you want to keep the SSC "admin" user's default password of `admin` you can run the following commands to update the MySQL database before logging in:

 ```aidl
 kubectl exec --stdin --tty mysql-0 -- /bin/bash